i-MSCP/plugins/incubator/InstantSSH/README.md

 	# aptitude update
 	# aptitude install busybox libpam-chroot makejail

+**Notes:**
-**Note:** If a package is not installed on your system, the plugin will thrown an error.
+  - If a package is not installed on your system, the plugin installer throws an error
+  - If you have any problem with the PAM chroot module read the **Troubleshooting** section below

 ### Installation